 To be able to identify the actual location of land owned or leased by an ancestor is important to a researcher, as it puts a person in a place at a time.
 A description of the owners of land, the location and value as at October 1882, is given in the Return of the Freeholders 1882 compiled by the New Zealand Property Tax Department (on microfiche at NZSG and public libraries).
 Old Land Claims reveal the name of the claimant, the seller and previous owners.
 New Zealand Company land transactions and claims from the company’s settlement of Wellington, Wanganui, New Plymouth, and Nelson are documented.
 Some records from the Department of Lands and Survey and Landcorp have been transferred to the offices of Archives New Zealand and are open for research.
 The records are held by district and cover a variety of time periods.
 For further details refer to Family History at National Archives and the supplement Beyond the Book.

 Land Information New Zealand (LINZ) website http://www.linz.govt.nz/ allows online access for a fee to leases, land development, settlement, marginal lands, deferred payment, licence, run, crown land, discharged soldiers settlements, and farm land titles.
-For an in depth explanation of land records read the paper Where did my Ancestors live? presented at the NZSG 2006 conference by Ronald Hermon of LINZ
+For an in depth explanation of land records read the paper Where did my Ancestors live? first presented at the NZSG 2006 conference by Ronald Hermon of LINZ and revised in 2014.

 Top of page

 Arriving in New Zealand